danhellem/github-actions-issue-to-work-item/README.md

 ## Setup

 You'll need the following to setup the action:
-1. Name of the Azure DevOps Project Board to send the GitHub issues to.
+1. Name of the Azure DevOps Project Board to send the GitHub issues to. `ado_project`
-2. ADO Work Order ID to assign "Related Work" (if needed)
+2. ADO Work Order ID to assign "Related Work" (if needed) `ado_parent`
-3. What Azure DevOps "Area" the tickets should be assigned to by default (if needed)
+3. What Azure DevOps "Area" the tickets should be assigned to by default (if needed) `ado_area_path`

 ## Example usage